xeniaqian94/web2021-figure-captioning/aggregated-perfect-accuracy/README.md

 |   DVQA-cap   |  test_hard |   4,605   |           2.374           |       0.939      |

+## Caption Unit Output
+In the paper, we report metrics from slurm server output.
+Each file in [`FigureQA/`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy/FigureQA) and [`DVQA/`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy/DVQA) correspond to one caption unit type.
+DVQA has six and Figure QA has five.
+We trunked results of early epoch to fit 50MB Github file limit.

+The server logs of model output are mostly larger than 50MB.
+To fit the limit, we compress by trunking results of early epoch.

 ## Sanity Check

 The results are largely consistent with Table 2, 3 and 5.